LLNL/UnifyFS/docs/assumptions.rst

 ---------------------------
 Consistency Model
 ---------------------------

+The UnifyFS file system does not support strict POSIX consistency semantics.
+Instead, UnifyFS supports two different models:
+*commit consistency semantics* when a file is actively being modified; and *lamination semantics* when the file is no longer being modified by the application.
+These two consistency models provide opportunities for UnifyFS to provide better performance for the I/O operatations of HPC applications.

+'''''''''''''''''''''''''''
+Commit Consistency Semantics in UnifyFS
+'''''''''''''''''''''''''''

+Commit consistency semantics rquire explicit "commit" operations to be performed before updates to a file are globally visible (Please see Chen et al., HPDC 2021 XXXX for more details on different file system consistency semantics models.)
+We chose commit consistency semantics for UnifyFS because it is sufficient for correct execution of typical HPC applications that perform I/O in a bulk synchronous pattern, and enables UnifyFS to provide better performance.
+For example, because we assume that applications using UnifyFS will not execute concurrent modifications to the same file offset, UnifyFS does not have to employ expensive locking to ensure sequential access to file regions.

+'''''''''''''''''''''''''''
+Lamination Consistency Semantics in UnifyFS
+'''''''''''''''''''''''''''

 One key aspect of UnifyFS is the idea of "laminating" a file.
 After a file is laminated, it becomes "set in stone," and its data is accessible across all the